nsjersey/RecyclingGreenNJ/README.md

 Joli Furnari (@brkdlprkdogpark) is an adjunct professor in the First Year Writing Program at Montclair State University.

-Fabio Jamarillo is a programmer/developer and web designer who lives in Bloomfield.
+Fabio Jamarillo (@fabioxja) is a programmer/developer and web designer who lives in Bloomfield.

 Alejandro Oviedo (@alexoviedo999) is a programmer/developer specializing in Ruby on Rails.